emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 Section 5 recalls the raw framework discussed during the BoF to illustrate the segmentation of the requirements in three core functions: discovery, monitoring, and control.
 Discovery functions involve identifying energy-managed networks, devices, and their components, as well as discovering the inventory of power components capabilities, optimization control capabilities, and nominal condition use.
 Monitoring functions encompass tracking power states, power attributes, energy consumption, network performance, and energy efficiency metrics.
 Control functions include managing energy-saving and optimization functions and the power states of energy-managed devices and their components.

-This document does not mandate specific use cases for compliant implementations but rather lists a few use cases that must be supported by standards for Energy Efficiency Management.

-Requirements and use cases are still under revision.

-Terms and definitions related to energy efficiency metrics are recalled in Appendix and will be discussed in later stages for potential integration in another GREEN WG document.
+Terms and definitions, mostly  from RFC6988, related to energy efficiency metrics are recalled in Appendix and will be discussed in later stages for potential integration in another GREEN WG document.

 ## Background